paudelgaurav/atlas-gorm-example/README.md

 # GORM Migration Versioning with Atlas

-This repository simplifies the process of managing database migrations using GORM and Atlas, offering tools to generate, apply, and track database migrations effectively.
+This repository demonstrate the process of managing database migrations using GORM and Atlas, offering tools to generate, apply, and track database migrations effectively.

 ## Prerequisites